What is BRAC Onnesha?

 In addition to 5 countries building satellites, Taiwan and Thailand are also participating in BIRDS project by sharing their ground station.
 7 ground station in total enables us to experiment with a reverse GPS system.
 This way, we can track our satellite without using any GPS.

 Mission 6: Ground Station Network

-One of the limiting factor for University based CubeSat project is, limited mission life and communication window.
+One of the limiting factors for University-based CubeSat project is limited mission life and communication window.
 A ground station network can effectively increase the communication window.
 BIRDS project aim to demonstrate such a network operation for CubeSats.
-Participating countries are, Japan, Ghana, Mongolia, Nigeria, Bangladesh, Taiwan & Thailand.
+Participating countries are Japan, Ghana, Mongolia, Nigeria, Bangladesh, Taiwan & Thailand.

 Who were the Engineers of BRAC Onnesha?